 I have included a separate page for my resume and added this page to give a more in-depth history of where I have been and what I am looking forward to professionally.
-My resume only covers a very short time frame.

 From the end of high school until 1997 I worked as a waitress or in retail, including a couple of management positions.
 During my freshman year at college, I also worked on campus in the administrative office in order to help cover school expenses that my waitress job didn’t cover.
+This was my first taste of administrative work and I really enjoyed it.

 When I was expecting my daughter, in 1997, I was told I could no longer be on my feet and if I was going to work I needed to find something that didn’t put her at risk or I would be in bed.
 This was when I found my 1st temporary assignment.
 I don’t remember the temp agency that hired me, but my first job was for MCI when it was a long distance company.
 I was hired to do data entry updating addresses for current customers.